William "Jock" Ross: The Milperra Massacre

-On 2 September 1984 at the parking lot of the Viking Tavern in the Sydney suburb of Milperra, the two gangs clashed during a swap meet hosted by the British Motorcycle Club.
+On 2 September 1984 at the parking lot of the Viking Tavern in the Sydney suburb of Milperra, the two gangs clashed during a swap meet hosted by the British Motorcycle Club of Sydney.
 During a swap meet, used and new motorcycle parts along with motorcycle-related memorabilia and trinkets were put on the market while barbecue food and alcohol were sold in plentiful quantities.
 Despite his later claims at his trial in 1985 and 1986 that no violence was planned, Ross had his men armed with knives, baseball bats, shotguns and rifles as he knew that Spencer and the Bandidos would be attending the swap meet that day.
 Ross devoted much time beforehand to plotting an ambush as he planned to have the Comancheros encircle the Bandidos when they arrived at the Viking Tavern.
 Ross and the Comancheros had arrived first at about 1 pm, armed and ready for a fight should the Bandidos arrive.
-Ross planned to use himself as a bait by standing in the center with the rest of the Comancheros would stage a "bullhorn" ambush.
+Ross planned to use himself as bait by standing in the centre while the rest of the Comancheros would stage a "bullhorn" ambush.
 Ross had learned about the "horns of the bull" ambush tactic used by the impis (regiments) of the Zulus in the 19th century from a history book he had read.

-The plan was aborted when the Bandidos failed to arrive at the time they were expected.
+Ross arrived at the Viking Tavern being driven by his brother-in-law, Glen Eaves.
+The fact that the Comancheros were armed led to complaints from the people attending the swap meet, and Mike Langley, the owner of the Viking Tavern, went over to talk to the Comancheros.
+Ross was walking around with a machete labelled "Bandaid Hair-parter", and introduced himself to Langley: "My name is Jock Ross.
+What's the problem?"
+Langley told Ross: "I'm the publician and this is a peaceful day.
+I don't want any trouble-I want the weapons put away".
+Ross replied: "There won't be any trouble unless the Bandaids turn up".
+Langley in turn told Ross: "Look here, mate.
+I want no trouble, period.
+Now, put the weapons away".
+Ross ignored the request to put away the weapons and instead ordered the Comanchero to take positions for the ambush.
+Langley told the manager of the Viking Tavern that he felt uneasy about the fact that several of the Comancheros had guns, but decided not to call the police.
+Ross's ambush plan was aborted when the Bandidos failed to arrive at the time they were expected.